 - That the Bible Students organization under Russell’s headship did not act as a central authority over the local study groups.
 Pastor Russell did not stress allegiance to worldly organizations.

-- That much of what Russell forecasted for the year 1914 actually came true?
+- That much of what Russell forecasted for the year 1914 actually came to fruition.

 ALL SIX VOLUMES OF “STUDIES IN THE SCRIPTURES” ARE AVAILABLE ON LINE HERE

 Several anti-Russell web sites even stoop so low as to claim Pastor Russell was a “child molester.”
-This is not only a lie; it is irresponsible to publish such claims without proof.
-We challenge any of Russell’s critics to produce evidence that he was ever charged, or convicted of such a crime.
-The supposed “victim” of this crime never made such an accusation and was supportive of Pastor Russell’s work for years after his death.
+This is not only a lie, but also irresponsible to publish such claims without proof.
+We challenge any of Russell’s critics to produce evidence that he was ever charged or convicted of such a crime.
+The supposed “victim,” Rose Ball, of this crime never made such an accusation and was supportive of Pastor Russell’s work for years after his death and would have been twenty-one years old at the time of this supposed “molestation.”

 Unlike prominent religious leaders today, Charles Taze Russell lived a life of self-sacrifice.
-He existed on a salary of ten dollars a month.
+He existed on a salary of ten dollars a month. three hundred and fifty-four in today’s dollars.
 As a young man he inherited a large sum of money from his parents.
 He placed every dime that he had into the ministry work.
-The Bible Students Organization never solicited money from followers, and sold all materials at cost, those without means were given Watchtower publications for free.
+The Bible Students Organization never solicited money from followers and sold all materials at cost; those without means were given Watchtower publications for free.
 In the original “Photo Drama of Creation” Pastor Russell admonished his brethren not to take money for preaching the gospel, just as it was freely given to us, we are to freely give it to others.

 Another tactic used by Russell haters to discredit him, was the fact that he had no “formal” religious training.
 They ridicule the fact that he is called “Pastor” Russell.
 Now wait a minute!
 Is this not the same criticism used by the Pharisees in trying to discredit Jesus and his Apostles?
 (Acts 3:13)